angeloey/3D-Camera-Renderer/README.md

 # maoudisa-assignment
 maoudisa 14074479 Assignment

+3D Scanner & Renderer
-An embedded system to gather range data and display/render that data in the form of an image or similar.
+An embedded system to scan an object, then render the resulting scan in 3D to be inspected by the user.
-"3d camera"? maybe? todo: this.

-### Goals:
+### Goals & Pre-Project Discussion:
 Goals for the Assignment. \
 Namely, the objectives defined in the marking criteria, and how i intend to achieve each one.

 #### Grade:
-100% lol\
+100%.
 Satisfy all marking criteria to a maximum

 #### Complexity (Technologies):
 the goal of the project will be to develop the aforementioned embedded system using a range of technologies as to satisfy the assignment criteria.\
-The system will purposely include a range of technologies, even in scenarios where it would traditionally make sense to use multiple instances of a single technology, for example: instead of using two stepper motors (one for x movement and one for y movement), this project will make use of a stepper motor for x movement and a servo motor for y movement. or by using a rotary encoder and a potentiometer, where two potentiometers would suffice.\
+The system will purposely include a range of technologies, even in scenarios where it would traditionally make sense to use multiple instances of a\
+single technology, for example: instead of using two stepper motors (one for x movement and one for y movement), this project will make use of a\
+stepper motor for x movement and a servo motor for y movement. or by using a rotary encoder and a potentiometer, where two potentiometers would suffice.\
-While this may not be the most practical approach, it affords me the opportunity to write a library for, and implement the use of more technologies which will better aid the achievement of the following excerpt from the marking criteria:\
+While this may not be the most practical approach, it affords me the opportunity to write a library for, and implement the use of more technologies which\ will better aid the achievement of the following excerpt from the marking criteria:\

 "a wide range of complex\
 input and output devices some of\